 This isn’t a golden rule though; this is just a starting point.
 You will need to base the amount you use on other factors as well.

 Start Low and Slow

-When in doubt, it’s always best to start with a lower dosage to see how your body reacts.
-The general rule of thumb is to start with a low dose of CBD and then slowly work your way up to more powerful doses until you achieve the desired effect.
+The general rule of thumb is to start with a low serving of CBD and then slowly work your way up to more powerful servings until you reach your preferred level.

-Many CBD users claim that it’s also better to break up those doses throughout the day so that you aren’t taking one big dose all at once.
+Many CBD users claim that it’s also better to break up those servings throughout the day so that you aren’t consuming one big serving all at once.

 Buy CBD Today

-As it stands today, one of the only one ways to find the right CBD dosage for you is by trying it out for yourself.
+As it stands today, one of the only one ways to find the right CBD serving size for you is by trying it out for yourself.